Kuruthi

 Principal photography lasted about a month from December 2020 to January 2021.
 Kuruthi was scheduled to be released in theatres on 13 May 2021 but was postponed due to the COVID-19 pandemic.
 The film was released through Amazon Prime Video on 11 August 2021.
-This film received positive reviews for the main cast's performances, cinematography and screenplay.
+The film received positive reviews for the main cast's performances, cinematography and screenplay.

 Plot

-Ibrahim is a rubber tapping labourer who lives in the lonely mountain ranges and is trying to leave behind memories of a traumatic monsoon landslide in which he lost his daughter and wife.
+Ibrahim is a rubber tapping labourer who lives in the lonely mountain ranges of Idukki and is trying to leave behind memories of a traumatic monsoon landslide in which he lost his daughter and wife.
 He lives with his father Moosa, and younger brother Rasool.
 Ibrahim is unaware of Rasool's involvement in terrorism, guided by the supposedly friendly Kareem.
 A woman named Sumathi also visits them often.
 Sumathi has a brother Preman who makes a living by climbing trees.
 One night, an injured cop barges into Ibrahim's house with a prisoner and seeks refuge for the night.
 He reveals himself as Sathyan, an SI.
 With him is Vishnu, a murderer who stabbed a Muslim shopkeeper to death after the latter refused to close on the former's order.
 Vishnu is now being chased by communal factions, to be killed before he reaches stations.
 They have attacked the convoy and the police will not be able to reach them until next morning.
 Rasool is visibly enraged at his presence.

 Meanwhile, Sathyan informs the others in the house about the situation and closes every window in the house.
 He also confiscates everyone's mobile phone and every weapon in the house and finds an old non-functional gun belonging to Moosa Khader, who used it in his time as a personal driver for the Mysore Maharaj.
 Suma arrives with food and is also told to stay in Ibrahim's home, for the night.
 While eating, Vishnu and Rasool argue about the morality behind the murder, prompting Sathyan to stop them.
 After eating, they sleep for some time before Kareem arrives.
 He engages in conversation with Ibrahim, while Sathyan, Vishnu and Suma hide in the rooms.
 Ibrahim spots a bike key with Kareem and asks whose it is.
 Kareem names him as Laiq, who comes inside and greets everyone.
 Laiq tells them that he's from Bangalore and needs to stay there.
 Laiq asks for food as he's hungry and spots Suma, who lies that she's staying there because of the plumbing problem in her house.
 Laiq sees through the story and openly asks about the boy.
 Sathyan, tired of hiding and armed with a pistol, confronts Laiq.
 Laiq's henchman Umar, arrives and Ibrahim starts to get confused and scared.